 - Slow Wilt

-Lace bug is a vector of the PYMV disease.
-The population is rapidly increasing during the rainy season although the insect can be seen throughout the year.
-Adult lay eggs underneath of the leaf and nymphs suck juices from immature plant parts and spikes.
-Brown spots can be seen on leaves and damaged spikes produce no or fewer berries.
-A significant yield loss can be seen when damage occurs during the flowering stage.
+Lace bugs can be seen in fields throughout the year.
+The population is rapidly increasing during the rainy season.
+Adult and nymphs suck juice from leaves and spikes.
+Therefore brown spots can be seen on leaves as well as immature spikes.
+Damaged spikes produce no or fewer berries.
+Finally dry the damaged spikes and fallen to the ground and significant yield loss can be seen when damage occurs during the flowering stage.
 Agronomic practices such as shade control and weed control are important for control the insect.
+Also hand pick the adult bugs and destroy them.
 If the damage is serious chemical treatments can be applied.
-Stem borers and leaf-eating caterpillars are other important pests.

 Harvesting and Post Harvest Practices